julia-pfarr/cluster_supplements/README.md

 # cluster_supplements
-Supplementary material for the manuscript Pfarr et al.: Data-driven multivariate identification of gyrification patterns in a transdiagnostic patient cohort: A cluster analysis approach
+Supplementary material and supplementary analyses as suggested by reviewers for the manuscript Pfarr et al.: Data-driven multivariate identification of gyrification patterns in a transdiagnostic patient cohort: A cluster analysis approach